Skip to content

 Stability and Predictability: The Key Advantages of a Fixed-Rate Mortgage

-Ideal for Long-Term Homeownership
+The Foundation for Long-Term Homeownership

 Cons of a Fixed-Rate Mortgage: Weighing the Drawbacks

-Potentially Higher Initial Rates
+Higher Initial Upfront Rates Compared to ARMs

 Loan Officer Rick Woodruff Overland Park KS Twitter